MarcosTort/firestore-code-generator/README.md

 That's it!
 All collections in the YAML file will be processed.

-### Single Collection Mode
+### Single Collection Mode (Legacy)

-Extract one collection at a time:
+*Note: Interactive mode is now recommended for most use cases.*

+For programmatic use or CI/CD, you can still extract collections using the old commands (requires custom wrapper):

 ```bash
 firestore-dart-gen single \